awsdocs/aws-cdk-guide/doc_source/hello_world.md

 ## Modifying the app<a name="hello_world_tutorial_modify"></a>

 The AWS CDK can update your deployed resources after you modify your app\.
-Let's make a couple of changes to our bucket\.
-First, we'll enable public read access, so people out in the world can access the files we store in the bucket\.
-We also want to be able to delete the bucket automatically when we delete the stack, so we'll change its `RemovalPolicy`\.
-Finally, because AWS CloudFormation won't delete Amazon S3 buckets that contain any objects, we'll ask the AWS CDK to delete the objects from our bucket before destroying the bucket\.
+Let's change our bucket so it can be automatically deleted when we delete the stack, which involves changing its `RemovalPolicy`\.
+Also, because AWS CloudFormation won't delete Amazon S3 buckets that contain any objects, we'll ask the AWS CDK to delete the objects from our bucket before destroying the bucket, via the `autoDeleteObjects` property\.\.

 ------
 #### [ TypeScript ]